vert-x/vert-x.github.io/docs_md/core_manual_java.md

 # Scaling your application

-A verticle instance is almost always single threaded (the only exception is multi-threaded worker verticles which are an advanced feature not intended for normal development), this means a single instance can at most utilise one core of your server.
+A verticle instance is almost always single threaded (the only exception is multi-threaded worker verticles which are an advanced feature), this means a single instance can at most utilise one core of your server.

 In order to scale across cores you need to deploy more verticle instances.
 The exact numbers depend on your application - how many verticles there are and of what type.